Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Authentication Algorithms

-\paragraph{Multi-Layer Perceptron} Multi-layer Perceptron (MLP) is a type of supervised learning algorithm cosisting of input, output, and several hidden layers (those in between the input and output layer).
-The input data to be processed are passed to input layer, the output layer does the classification, and the hidden layer (non-linear layer) preforms the the computational work.
-Therefore, data flows in forward direction from the input layer to the output layer.
-MLP is a neural network with multiple layers and each layer is a combination of neurons such that the output of some neurons are passed as input to other neurons in the next layer.
+\paragraph{Multi-Layer Perceptron} Multi-layer Perceptron (MLP) is a type of supervised learning algorithm consisting of input, output, and several hidden layers (those in between the input and output layer).
+The input data to be processed is passed to the input layer, the output layer does the classification, and the hidden layers (non-linear layers) perform the computational work.
+Therefore, data flows in the forward direction from the input layer to the output layer.
+MLP is a neural network with multiple layers and each layer is a combination of neurons such that the output of some neurons is passed as input to other neurons in the next layer.
 The number of neurons and hidden layers used is dependent on the type of classification problem being solved.
-MLP is capable of learning non-linear models, but it requires several hyperparameter tuning such as the number of hidden neurons, hidden layers and iterations.
+MLP is capable of learning non-linear models, but it requires several hyperparameter tuning such as the number of hidden neurons, hidden layers, and iterations.
 Hence, it is computationally intensive and requires both genuine and imposter data to train.
-Neural network is capable of producing much better performance than the statistical algorithms and any other machine learning algorithms when working with big data that has both genuine and impostor samples \cite{ahmed2013biometric, harun2010performance, stylios2021bioprivacy, popovici2014combined}.
+The neural network is capable of producing much better performance than statistical algorithms and any other machine learning algorithms when working with big data that has both genuine and impostor samples \cite{ahmed2013biometric, harun2010performance, stylios2021bioprivacy, popovici2014combined}.